MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-pre-process-data-with-stored-procedure-load-into-lakehouse.md

    :::image type="content" source="media/tutorial-pre-process-data-with-stored-procedure-load-into-lakehouse/review-summary.png" alt-text="Screenshot showing the summary page of the Copy assistant with details of the configured connections.":::

-1. After selecting **OK**, the new Copy activity will be added onto the pipeline canvas.
+1. After you select **OK**, the new Copy activity will be added onto the pipeline canvas.

    :::image type="content" source="media/tutorial-pre-process-data-with-stored-procedure-load-into-lakehouse/pipeline-canvas-with-copy-activity-added.png" alt-text="Screenshot showing the pipeline canvas with the Copy activity added.":::